- Am I entitled to benefits if my employer has a severance plan?

 If you choose salary continuation and get your severance pay over time, like receiving your weekly paycheck, your severance pay will be taxed as regular income.

-Talk to a lawyer as soon as possible.
+- A:Talk to a lawyer as soon as possible.
 Depending on your age and the severance offer, you may have only a few days to accept the severance package.
 An attorney can help you determine if you have any legal claims against your employer, how much they may be worth if your suit is successful, and how much a suit might cost you in attorney's fees and court costs.

 All of this information can help you determine if your employer's offer is fair.

 - A:No. There's no legal requirement making it mandatory for employers to provide severance pay or severance packages to employees.

 However, almost every employer must pay into a state-run unemployment compensation fund.
 In most cases, workers who are laid-off or fired for no fault of their own can collect unemployment compensation.